netdata/netdata/README.md

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

 Netdata is evolving on a very fast pace.
-Everyday we take decisions on how the product should evolve.
+Everyday we take decisions on how the project should evolve.

 Ideally these decisions should be data informed. _Is this the right area to work on now?
 Do our users really use that?
 How to prioritize between feature A and B?
 I believe that C is more important.
 A user said that D is the most important._